395t/review-assignments/_summaries/ShiviAgarwal_Adadelta.md

 •	How is it realized (technically)?
 The ADADELTA is defined by the function:
 Using accumulation over window it is defined as :
-       ∆xt = − η RMS[g]t g
+       ∆xt = − η /RMS[g]t g

+	 where gt is the gradient of the parameters at the t-th iteration and η is a learning rate,
+	∆x is the set of parameters,

 Using Correct Units with Hessian Approximation:
 		∆xt = − RMS[∆x]t−1 /RMS[g]t gt
+		∆x is the set of parameters
+		gt is the gradient of the parameters at the t-th iteration

 •	How well does the paper perform?
-The ADADELTA Learning Rate was  tested on multiple tasks, such as the MNIST classification (handwritten digits dataset), Speech Data and outperformed other methods in all tasks.
+The ADADELTA Learning Rate was  tested on multiple tasks, such as the MNIST classification (handwritten digits dataset), Speech Data and outperformed other methods like SGD, Momentum, ADAGRAD in all tasks.

 •	Experiments to test this learning rate:
     Task: Validate ADADELTA over Speech Recognition.